 Robotic teaching has a marked practical character.
 By its very nature, it lends itself to learning by doing.
 Thus, in addition to the theoretical content, emphasis is usually placed on certain projects or exercises that students have to tackle and solve using the appropriate robot and its software environment.
-Performing these projects means that students encounter specific problems and that to solve them, they learn a range of robotic knowledge.

-Exploring the existing literature we have found a set of exercises that are frequently used in different teaching environments and academic proposals, in an almost cross-curricular way.
+Exploring the existing literature we have found a set of exercises that are frequently used in different teaching frameworks and academic proposals, in an almost cross-curricular way.
 One of the classic projects is behavior follows-lines ([Filippov et al., 2017, Stone and Farkhatdinov, 2017, Navarrete et al., 2016, Jiménez et al., 2010]).
 In this, the robot has IR sensors pointing to the ground, which is white but has a thick black line.
 Another is the avoidance of obstacles ([Stone and Farkhatdinov, 2017, Navarrete et al., 2016]), where the robot has an ultrasound sensor that allows it to detect objects that interfere with the movement of the robot.
 The student's program must then order the motors to stop and turn until they find a free space for the new advance.